noahehall/theBookOfNoah/0current/aws/0servers.md

   - AMIs are region specific
     - so an AMI ID for us-east-1 (nyc) wont work in us-west-2 (oregon)

+# amazon machine images

+- templates from which EC2 instances can be launched

+- user data: field to pass a shell script/file that executes on first boot of an EC2

+  - anything you can script can be accomplished on startup
+  - ^ e.g. software patches, download latest software, etc
+  - data scripts run as the root user on linux and only execute on the initial boot

+- use cases

+  - critical for high availability
+  - can pass parameters/instructions (e.g. shell script) to the AMI on launch using the user data field (e.g. to specify the versions of arbitrary software thats installed when booting a new EC2 from an AMI)

 ## ec2

 - instance connect: connect to an instance from the browser